qf0/qf0.github.io/_posts/2023-05-22-My-Foray-Into-Security-by-HackForums.md

 ---
 layout: post
-title: "My Foray Into Security by HackForums.net"
+title: "My Foray Into Security by HackForums"
 date: 2023-05-22
 ---